gallantries/video-library/slack/templates/welcome-gtn.md

 - New to Galaxy?
 We suggest you start with the 'Introduction to Galaxy' module, followed by the ['Bioinformatics Buffet' module](https://gallantries.github.io/video-library/modules/bioinformatics-buffet).
 - Unsure which tutorial to follow?
 Feel free to ask us for recommendations in Slack!

-**Important Information**

-You'll need an SSH client.
-For OSX/linux, this should already be there.
-For Windows, you'll probably need to install PuTTY.
-If you cannot get an SSH client installed, then all VMs come pre-configured with an SSH client.
-You'll login with your VM credentials and find 'Terminal' at the bottom left.

 :computer: **Doing the tutorials** :computer:

 Whenever you're ready to get started, find the module of interest in your track, and start following the videos and/or tutorials for that module.